Wedding of Rainier III, Prince of Monaco, and Grace Kelly: Wedding party

 The bride's sister, Margaret Davis (later Conlin), was matron of honour, with Judy Balaban, Rita Gam, Maree Frisby, Carolyn Scott, Sally Parrish, and Bettina Thompson serving as bridesmaids.
 The bridegroom's attendants included Count Charles de Polignac, Lieutenant Colonel Ardant, and John Kelly Jr., brother of the bride.
 The child attendants included the bride's nieces, Meg and Mary Lee Davis, as well as the groom's nieces and nephew, Baron Christian, Baroness Christine, and Baroness Elisabeth; and the groom's cousin, Sebastian Von Furstenberg, brother of Prince Egon von Fürstenberg.

 Guests

-The 700 guests included members of reigning royalty, as well as celebrities and members of the entertainment industry, such as Aristotle Onassis, Cary Grant, David Niven and his wife Hjördis, Gloria Swanson, Ava Gardner, Aga Khan III, Gloria Guinness, and many others.
+The 700 guests included members of reigning royalty, as well as celebrities and members of the entertainment industry, such as Aristotle Onassis, Cary Grant, David Niven and his wife Hjördis, Gloria Swanson, Ava Gardner, the Aga Khan III, Gloria Guinness, and many others.
 Frank Sinatra, who was in the midst of a career comeback, was invited, but chose not to attend to prevent outshining the event.